kemitchell/policies/open-source-terms.md

 Use", as well as per the Copyright Policy.

 You own Your Content, but grant npm a free-of-charge license to provide Your Content to users of npm Services.
 That license is in addition to any public license for Your Content, and allows npm to copy and publish Your Content.
+When part of Your Content is removed from the Website or the Public Registry, the additional license ends for that part when the last copy disappears from npm's backups, caches, and other systems.

 Under the license, npm can also analyze Your Content and share results with users of npm Services. npm may run computer code in Your Content to analyze it, but the license does not give npm any additional rights to run your code for its functionality in npm products or services.

-When part of Your Content is removed from the Website or the Public Registry, the license ends for that part when the last copy disappears from npm's backups, caches, and other systems.

 Others who receive Your Content via npm Services may violate the terms on which you license Your Content.
 You agree that npm will not be liable